MarsGotta/bbva-login-excersise/app-bbva-sngular/src/components/bbva-countdown/stories/index.stories.md

 export default {
   title: 'BbvaCountdown',
   component: 'bbva-countdown',
-  options: { selectedPanel: "storybookjs/knobs/panel" },
+  options: { selectedPanel: 'storybookjs/knobs/panel' },
 };
 ```

 # BbvaCountdown

-A component for...
+A countdown component for app-bbva-application

-## Features:

-- a
-- b
-- ...

 ## How to use